Food & Drink Festivals in Wales

 SOUTH Wales brings the big hitters.
 Cardiff Bay’s waterfront feast and Abergavenny’s town-wide showcase sit alongside lively town events in the Vale of Glamorgan, Caerphilly, Neath and Newport.
 You’ll find 100+ producers, street-food courts, chef demos and music stages – plus easy transport links and plenty of vegan and gluten-free options.

-Forest Feastival — Candleston Woods, Merthyr Mawr, April-May.
+Forest Feastival — Candleston Woods, Merthyr Mawr, April 17-May 10, 2026.
 Organised by the Street Food Circus team, a collective of nomadic cooks creating immersive dining experiences and events.

 Cowbridge Food & Drink Festival — Vale of Glamorgan, May.
 Spring Bank Holiday favourite with demos and two sites across town.